Careers360 Logo

 General view of Karnataka Board 2nd PUC Chemistry Textbook

-The Karnataka board 2nd PUC Chemistry books explain all the topics and their concepts in-depth, and the students can easily understand every topic.
+The textbooks follow the latest Karnataka PUC syllabus designed by the board.
+This will provide the students with an in-depth understanding of the topics.
 The Karnataka 2nd PUC Chemistry textbook is designed in a well-structured manner, thus helping students to learn topics in a connected sequence.
 The textbook is divided into two parts, covering a total of sixteen units.

 The first part of the textbook has 9 chapters, including topics such as the solid state, solutions, electrochemistry, chemical kinetics, surface chemistry, general principles of metallurgy, and the study of p-block and d-block elements, along with coordination compounds.
 The second part of the subject consists of 7 chapters, such as haloalkanes, haloarenes, alcohols, phenols, ethers, aldehydes, ketones, carboxylic acids, amines, biomolecules, polymers, and chemistry in everyday life.